 Would we fund this?

-Yes, we would typically fund buying or hiring a lift chair or specialised recliner chair if you can’t stand independently.
+Yes, we would typically fund buying or hiring a lift chair or specialised recliner chair if Brenda can’t stand independently.
 They are generally effective and beneficial and have been shown to help people sit and stand independently.
 This means they are likely to meet our funding criteria.
-You will need to provide evidence from your therapist or clinician that this equipment is effective and beneficial for your disability support needs.

 Why would we fund this?